 What can DBT help people with?
 Select all that apply:

 DBT therapy can take 1 year to complete.
 It can include different types of therapy:

 In this setting, you meet one on one with a therapist weekly to:

 Focus on identifying and accepting problem areas and destructive behavior patterns

-Learn new skills to handle emotions better
+Learn new skills to handle your emotions better

 The skills training focuses on 4 key areas:

+It may also include in-the-moment coaching between you and your therapist over the phone or a video call.
 The goal here is to provide you with support as you need it, while going about your daily life.

-If they do, then DBT may be the right treatment for you to feel better and lead a more fulfilling life.
+DBT may be the right treatment for you to feel better and lead a more fulfilling life.